 So, the next question to this is bound to be: how does it work and what is needed to open up all the new business opportunities?

 This blog is the first in a series that will take us through all of the work that has been completed in the Wireless Broadband Alliance and will also provide insights into new areas such as AI and Machine Learning and much more.
-In our next blog we will cover an overview of the technology itself – but meanwhile take a peek at the full white paper, Wi-Fi Sensing: A New Technology Emerges and Wi-Fi Sensing Deployment Guidelines
+In our next blog we will cover an overview of the technology itself – but meanwhile take a peek at the full white paper, Wi-Fi Sensing: A New Technology Emerges, Test Methodology and Performance Metrics and Wi-Fi Sensing Deployment Guidelines.

-The Wi-Fi Sensing Work Group comprises many members of the Wireless Broadband Alliance and includes: Aeriel, Cognitive, CDOT, Comcast, Origin and many more.
+The Wi-Fi Sensing Work Group comprises many members of the Wireless Broadband Alliance and includes: Aeriel, Cognitive, CableLabs, CDOT, Comcast, Origin, Telus and many more.
 For a full list please see the attributions in the relevant white papers.